BLUE HORIZON, BOOK 4

-The grey wolf pursed his lips.
+The gray wolf pursed his lips.
 “No, I don’t want to leave the premises.
 Sure as I do, something will happen.”

 “Well, in that case, let’s sit back down.
 I can tell you about a little cheetah kitten I know.
 Taro or Shannon will alert us if you’re needed.”

 Taro followed Samantha down a carpeted hallway, its walls adorned with framed photographs of friends and family members from both sides of the Sinclair household.
-She paused in mid-step at an old group portrait of the original crew of the Blue Horizon taken just prior to their maiden voyage together.
+She paused in mid-step at an old group portrait of the original crew of the Blue Horizon taken just prior to its maiden voyage.

 Merlin and Samantha stood side-by-side.
 They had dated casually prior to the business startup, but they were not yet an exclusive couple.
 Merlin was striking a stance with crossed arms attempting to look like the serious captain, but the glint in his eyes belied his pose.
 Samantha’s face beheld amusement, although she looked directly into the camera.

 Jiro Brannon appeared relaxed, the bare-chested cougar ever the follower of his lupine best friend.
 Not yet a couple, Taro stood beside him looking so much younger than she felt now.
 Standing just behind her and to the side was Durant, the older grizzly bear who was “everyone’s elder brother”.
 Taro felt moisture in her eyes as she realized that the photo framed her between two dear friends who were no longer with them.